CelestialBoon/celestialboon.github.io/docs/lovemancy/2018-08-28-feelings-and-divine-intelligence.md

 Remember that we are talking here of a source of intelligence; it's not going to take over if you don't let it.
 It has to be allowed space, and presence, and predominance.
 It moves with its own rhythms, and operates from its own framework.

-The best way to approach it is *not* to try and bend it to our will, to our immediate desires, to our perceived needs, but instead, to open in surrender, and to receive what is given, unconditionally.
+The best way to approach it is NOT to try and bend it to our will, to our immediate desires, to our perceived needs, but instead, to open in surrender, and to receive what is given, unconditionally.
 Through such practice, we can learn to discern the presence of the Creator within the big and the small things, in the fast-paced and in the slow-paced events both.

 There is no need to rush anything in this; only to accept, and to allow.
 One only needs to hold the intent present to receive, with the knowing that what is needed will come at the moment when it is needed.